studio-void/campass-fe/README.md

 ## Our Future

-- To all-in-one campus platform with integrated AI Agent in near future
+- To all-in-one campus platform with integrated AI Agent
 - Google calendar integrated time table to manage all schedules (WIP)
-- Integrated campus-wide facility reservation with AI
+- Integrated campus-wide facility reservation with AI (WIP)